rybak/github-pr-avatars-tab-icons/greasyfork/DESCRIPTION.md

 Changes GitHub tab icons (favicon) of pull request pages to author's avatar.
-Note that this user script overrides the dynamic display of build status in the tab icon.
+Note that this user script sometimes overrides the dynamic display of build status in the tab icon.

 [![Demonstration of the user script on two pull requests with different authors][Screenshot]][GreasyForkInstall]